Talent Connect Best Practices for Organizations and Representatives

 • Group Sessions: Consider coming prepared with 1-3 slides with information about your organization and opportunities.
 Organizations are welcome to host short presentations that start at specific times, but know that students will pop in and out of your group chat.

-• Contact Students: Before or during the Talent Connect event, you can encourage students to attend your session by contacting your RSVP’d students.
+• Contact Students: Before or during the Talent Connect event, you can encourage students to attend your session by contacting the RSVP’d students.

 Conducting Group “Ask the Recruiter” Sessions: